 Non-Executive Director remuneration: All Non-Executive and Independent Directors have no service agreements with the Company.
-They are paid with Directors' fees, additional fees paid for serving as the Chairman or members of Board Committees as well as attendance at each Board and Board Committees meetings.
+They are paid with Directors' fees, additional fees paid for serving as the Chairman or members of Board Committees as well as attendance at each Board and Board Committees meeting.
 These fees are recommended by the RC and submitted to the Board for endorsement.
 Directors' fees are recommended by the Board for approval at the Company's AGM.
 The remuneration of Non-Executive and Independent Directors should be appropriate to the level of contribution, taking into account factors such as effort, time spent, and responsibilities of the Directors.
 The Non-Executive and Independent Directors should not be over-compensated to the extent that their independence may be compromised and no Director is involved in deciding his/her own remuneration.

-Executive Director and Key Management Personnel remuneration: With the resignation of Dr Tang Cheuk Chee as the Executive Director on 10 May 2021, her service agreement has been terminated.
-Each of the Executive Directors has a separate formal service agreement with the Company and they do not receive Directors' fees.
-For FY2021, the remuneration packages of Executive Directors comprise primarily a fixed component and a variable component.
+Executive Director and Key Management Personnel remuneration: Each of the Executive Director has a separate formal service agreement with the Company and they do not receive Directors' fees.
+For FY2022, the remuneration packages of Executive Directors comprise primarily a fixed component and a variable component.
 The service agreement of the Executive Chairman and Managing Director/CEO is for a period of three (3) years, and Executive Director is for a period of two (2) years, depending on their service agreements.
-These service agreements are subject to review by the RC and provide for termination by either party giving to the other an appropriate prior written notice.
+These service agreements are subject to review by the RC and provide for termination by either party giving to another an appropriate prior written notice.

 The RC seeks to ensure that the level and mix of remuneration for the Executive Directors and key management personnel are competitive, aligned with shareholders' interests and promote the Group's long-term success.

-The Company adopts a remuneration policy for the Executive Directors comprising both a fixed and/or variable component.
-The fixed component is in the form of a base salary, fixed bonus and/or allowances.
-The variable component is in the form of a cash-based incentive (profit-sharing) that is linked to the Group's performance.
+The Company adopts the same remuneration policy for the Executive Directors comprising both a fixed and/or variable component.
+The fixed component is in the form of a base salary, fixed bonus and/or allowances and is applicable to the Executive Chairman.
+The variable component is in the form of a cash-based incentive (profit-sharing) that is linked to the Group's performance and is applicable to the Managing Director/CEO and the Executive Director.